 American dollars are accepted widely and cash is typically preferred.
 Of course, you will also want to pack a credit card that doesn’t charge international fees.
 And, you can get Colones, the local currency, from the ATM with a debit card.

 Flashlights or Headlamps

 While you can get by using your cell phone light, you will be much better off with a more powerful light.
-While on the beach in Playa Potrero we experienced a couple of power outages.
+While on the beach in Playa Potrero, we experienced a couple of power outages.
 Not only is a headlamp or flashlight useful for getting around after dark on the beach or streets without any lights, but they also come in handy when there are power outages.
 We love these Black Diamond headlamps for camping, but forgot to pack them.
-Fortunately we made friends with a family in our beachfront condo building who delivered to some extra lights one night of such a power outage.
+Fortunately we made friends with a family in our beachfront condo building who delivered some extra lights to us one night during a power outage.
 This Luci Solar Light is one that our friends loaned us that is both easy to pack and provides a lot of light.

 Unlocked Cell Phone

 If you own your phone outright, have been with the carrier for more than a year and are in good standing, then your provider is required to unlock your phone.
 Once they have done this, then you can swap out SIM cards.
 We heard that you could buy a SIM card at the airport, but didn’t locate a place to do this at the Liberia airport.
 San Jose is bigger so it may be available there.
 Instead, we stopped at a Walmart near the Liberia airport.